 Just the Facts

-Two room suites with kitchen start at $379 per night and include wi-fi, chocolate bar at check in, and complimentary shuttle within a mile radius.
+Rooms and suites start at $249 per night and include wi-fi, and complimentary shuttle within a mile radius.

 Henry Norman Hotel

-Closer to the Williamsburg section of Brooklyn, this boutique hotel is home away from home for TV show directors and others in the industry working at the Marvel Studio a block away, as well as foreign visitors yearning for a true Brooklyn experience.
+Closer to the Williamsburg section of Brooklyn, this boutique hotel is home away from home for TV show directors and others in the industry working at the Marvel Studio a block away.
+It also attracts a fair share of foreign visitors yearning for a true Brooklyn experience.

-Though smaller, the Henry Norman is similar in feel to its brother-properties, the Box Hotel and Franklin Guesthouse, and offers the same quirky luxe rooms and perks to visitors; complimentary transportation within a mile radius, free wi-fi, laundry room, business center and fitness room, (though there is no steam room).
+Though smaller, the Henry Norman is similar in feel to its brother-properties, the Box Hotel and Franklin Guesthouse.
+It offers the same quirky luxe rooms and perks to visitors; complimentary transportation within a mile radius, free wi-fi, laundry room, business center and fitness room.

-With views of Mid-town Manhattan over the East River from the roof deck, the Henry Norman is a top spot for viewing the Macy’s 4th of July Fireworks unobstructed.
+With views of Mid-town Manhattan over the East River from the roof deck, the Henry Norman is a top spot for unobstructed viewing of the Macy’s 4th of July Fireworks.
 But fans of more commonplace cityscapes will find much to admire in the foreground any time of year.

 The smallest and newest of the trio of boutiques, opened in April 2016, the 23 room Franklin Guesthouse is located on chic Franklin Street.
 Bright, colorful and welcoming rooms, here with slatted blond wood panel walls and partitions, are slightly more Scandinavian in feel than the other two properties though just as upscale.

-Catering to a growing global clientele, who may have until late in the day to tour the area before an evening flight, Franklin Guesthouse staff invite guests who have already checked out to store luggage, do laundry, and use the Fitness Center shower before leaving.
-T
+Franklin Guest House caters to a growing global clientele, who may have until late in the day to tour the area before an evening flight.
+Staff invite guests who have already checked out to store luggage, do laundry, and use the Fitness Center shower before leaving.